Revell Kylo Ren's Shuttle review & build

 Here's a view next to the foggy kit piece.
 I will think I can mount some pouring pins to the square areas at the bottom of the canopy.
 These will not be seen on the kit, but are perfect for adding pour lines.

 Here's a look at the Kylo Ren Hasbro Micro Machines figure.
-I extended the ramp as far as the built-in feature would allow.
+I extended the ramp as far as the built-in feature would allow (this is on the second kit).
 The figure is a bit too big, but could work in a pinch for a diorama if the figures were far enough away from the ship.

 I wanted to use 1/8 brass tubing to attach the wings.
 The holes in the wings are about that size, and I need to run wires through them.
 So, after a little searching, I found the Du-Bro brass tube bender, designed for 1/8 tubes.
 It doesn't crimp the tube, but gently bends it.
 And it allowed me to replicate 8 tubes at the same angle.
 Then I just used the KS tube cutter to slice them off.